 - Contribute to Justice Centre’s legal and file management systems as well as monitoring and evaluation systems in terms of collection, verification, database entry, and filing of client data;

 - Assist with the coordination of intake and referrals for new and existing clients;

-- Such other tasks as required for the support of the delivery of JCHK’s Legal Services, as requested by the Legal Services Manager;
+- Such other tasks as required for the support of the delivery of JCHK’s Legal Services, as requested by the Head of Legal Services;

 - Maintaining the accuracy of client data and records on Clio; and